tams-lore/alembic/horrorstories.md

 aside: false
 ---

-This was originally hosted at http://oubliette.stormloader.com/tams.htm
+This was originally hosted at http://oubliette.stormloader.com/tams.htm (dead link)

 These stories are pretty classic.
 Final Fantasy VII was released in January 1997, so they're probably from around that time.